robert-hh/Micropython-Editor/README.md

 **2.17** Remove all option variants from the source files, and make pye_sml.py a pure micropython boards version with reduced function set.
 The only options remaining are Linux/CPython vs. MicroPython

+**2.18** On deleting the end of a line, remove space characters from the joined line, if autoindent is active.
+This behavior mirrors autoindent.

+**2.19** Add a toggle key for commenting/uncommenting a line or marked area.
+The default comment character is '#', but can be changed through the settings command.